-The effectiveness of creatine supplements for reduction of inflammation has also been tested specifically with weightlifters.
+The effectiveness of creatine supplements for the reduction of inflammation has also been tested specifically with weightlifters.
 Researchers compared the effects of creatine supplementation in a test group to a control group given no creatine.

 Both groups performed several sets of strenuous lifts.
-By measuring the amount of muscle enzymes released into the blood, researchers were able to confirm that the creatine supplement group saw less muscle inflammation than the control group.
+By measuring the number of muscle enzymes released into the blood, researchers were able to confirm that the creatine supplement group saw less muscle inflammation than the control group.

 Preliminary research has also shown that creatine can also be combined with non-steroidal, anti-inflammatory medications to increase their effectiveness.

 Some of the same elements that enable creatine to enhance athletic performance could also contribute to the supplement’s ability to reduce inflammation.
-Just as creatine allows your muscles to work harder during training, it also enables them work harder to repair and regenerate during rest.
+Just as creatine allows your muscles to work harder during training, it also enables them to work harder to repair and regenerate during rest.
 This leads to a speedier recovery from intense exercise and decreased inflammation.